AnaBelenBarbero/ai-wise-council/README.md

 The challenge of AI oversight

 As AI systems become increasingly sophisticated, **we face a critical challenge in ensuring their proper behavior**.
 Currently, human review and data labeling are the primary methods for training AI models - a requirement even mandated by the EU AI Act.
 However, this raises an important question: As AI systems surpass human knowledge, how can we effectively validate their performance?
-Should we rely on simpler AI models to oversee more advanced ones, or will human oversight remain sufficient?
+Will human oversight remain sufficient? or should we rely on AI models to oversee more advanced ones?

-Our solution: AI wise council
+Our approach: AI wise council

 AI wise council addresses this challenge through an innovative approach to AI decision-making.
 Drawing inspiration from **Anthropic's research on [scalable oversight](https://arxiv.org/pdf/2402.06782)**, we've developed a virtual council system that combines multiple specialized AI models.

 Here's how it works:

-- Multiple AI models serve as expert debaters.
+- 2 AI models (randomly selected from OpenAI, Anthropic, DeepSeek) serve as expert debaters.
-- Each model contributes its unique expertise and perspective.
-One model is a truth-telling council member, another is a deceptive council member, and the third is a judge that evaluates arguments and detects deception.
+- The debaters receive a context and a query about it.
-- We have fintuned a weak Judge model to oversee the process, evaluating:
+- Each model contributes its unique expertise and perspective regarding the query.
+One model is a truth-telling council member while another is a deceptive council member.
-  - Argument quality
+- We have fintuned a weak Judge model (phi-3-mini) to oversee the process.
+This model does not receive the context, only the debaters' arguments.
-  - Logical consistency
+- Finally, the Judge model evaluates the debaters' arguments and detects who is telling the truth.

-  - Overall reasoning
+To see the dynamic of the debate, check the `01_agentic_debate.ipynb` notebook.

-This council-based architecture produces more balanced and comprehensive responses than single-model systems.
-With this approach, we achieve more reliable and thoughtful AI outputs while addressing the fundamental challenge of AI oversight.
+With this approach, we achieve more reliable and thoughtful AI outputs while addressing the fundamental challenge of AI oversight!

 *This projects is part of the 2st capstone of [Datatalks Machine Learning Engineering zoomcamp](https://github.com/DataTalksClub/machine-learning-zoomcamp/tree/master).*